byuaphasia/apraxiator/README.md

 ```

 ### PUT /evaluation/\<evaluationId>/attempt/\<attemptId>
-Allows for changing the "include" status of an attempt.
-Expects "include" to be set to true or false in the params, form, or json body.
+Allows for changing the "active" status of an attempt.
+Expects "active" to be set to true or false in the params, form, or json body.
 Returns empty json object.

 ### POST /evaluation/\<evaluationId>/attempt/\<attemptId>/recording
 Saves a recording and ties it to the specified evaluation and attempt.
 Expects a wav file in the multipart request body under the key "recording".
 Returns empty json object.